spoutdev/Spout/README.md

 Copyright
 ---------
-Spout is open-source software released under the LGPLv3 license, but with a provision that files are released under the MIT 180 days after they are published.
+Spout is open-source software released under the LGPLv3 license, but with a provision that files are released under the MIT license 180 days after they are published.
 Please see the `LICENSE.txt` file for details.